EpiCoder: Encompassing Diversity and Complexity in Code Generation: Further Analysis

 \subsection{Diversity Evaluation}

-Code generation based on feature trees not only results in greater code complexity but also introduces a richer diversity.
-To assess the feature diversity, we sample 1k instances from ours, CodeFeedback, and other datasets for comparison.
-Features are extracted from each sample using GPT-4o (with prompt in Appendix \ref{sec:c_3_1_feature_extraction_prompt}), and the number of unique features in each dataset is counted.
+To assess the feature diversity, we sample 1k instances from ours, CodeFeedback, and other relevant datasets for comparison.
+Features are extracted using GPT-4o (with the prompt provided in Appendix \ref{sec:c_3_1_feature_extraction_prompt}), and the number of unique features in each dataset is reported.

-Table~\ref{tab:unique_features} shows that our data outperforms other datasets in feature diversity, with an average of 8.53 unique features for function-level data and 8.95 for file-level data.
-Our function-level data significantly improves in areas like data processing (2,533 features), error handling (357 features), dependency relations (305 features), and user interaction (363 features), all 2-3 times higher than in existing codebases.
-While leading in most categories, our data also remains competitive in aspects like functionality and algorithms.
-Additionally, our data also surpasses existing codebases in total feature count, as detailed in Table~\ref{tab:feature_sums} of Appendix \ref{sec:c_3_2_detailed_diversity}.
+Table~\ref{tab:unique_features} shows that our dataset surpasses others in feature diversity, achieving an average of 8.53 unique features at the function level and 8.95 at the file level, outperforming the nearest competitor by 2.15 and 2.57, respectively.

+Our function-level data significantly improves in areas like data processing, error handling, dependency relations, and user interaction, all 2-3 times higher than in existing codebases.
+Additionally, our data also surpasses existing codebases in total feature count, as detailed in Appendix \ref{sec:c_3_2_detailed_diversity}.